 Policy Inception Date

-12:01 a.m. on the date the application is processed by Trupanion, subject to the waiting periods as defined in What We Do Not Cover 7.a.(1) and 7.a.(2).
+12:01 a.m. on the date the application is processed by Trupanion, subject to the waiting periods as defined in the What We Do Not Cover section of our policy

 Illness or the recurrence of any illness or condition which first occurred or displayed any signs consistent with the stated illness or condition prior to your pet's policy inception date.